HaixiongLi/stereo-depth/PSMNET_LR/README.md

 ### difference
 this repo estimate Left and Right Disparity(original is left only). so you can train without Ground Truth.
-It is more realistic
+It is more practical to use

 ### Dependencies